Winsock Programmer’s FAQ

 The older APIs are still quite useful.
 If your program doesn’t need anything added in later versions of the API, it’s perfectly fine to limit your program to only Winsock 1.1 or to portable BSD Sockets.

 The Winsock 1.1 specific DLLs are still provided on the newest versions of Windows.
 Winsock 1.1 has some limitations compared to Winsock 2, but there are few types of programs that absolutely require Winsock 2 features.

 Likewise, BSD Sockets, though a very old API now, still contains a large amount of functionality.
 Most network programs running today on Linux, Unix, and OS X still use nothing but the plain old BSD Sockets API.
 Viewed that way, even Winsock 1.1 looks modern, new, and powerful.
 If your program doesn’t need any of the Windows-specific extensions, or simply has to be portable to these other operating systems, feel free to stick to the BSD Sockets subset of the API.
 There are some details that prevent you from simply recompiling a BSD Sockets program on Windows, but these are generally easy to work around.

 I’m not aware of any penalty for choosing an older API on a newer operating system.
 Nor for that matter am I aware of penalties for using an older API subset while building your program against Winsock 2.
-There is the decreased portability, of course, but since there are Winsock 2 options for OSes going back 14 years now, it’s not generally a practical concern.
+There is the decreased portability, of course, but since there are Winsock 2 options back to Windows 95, it’s not generally a practical concern.

 The FAQ’s example programs are all set up to build as Winsock 2 code just to be modern.
-(Again, 14 years!)
 That said, you could easily make most of them build against Winsock 1.1 simply by changing the things mentioned at the top of this FAQ item.